Break of Structure (BOS) in SMC/ICT: Bullish and Bearish BOS Trading

 understanding break of structure

-Understanding Break of Structure (BOS)
+What is Break of Structure (BOS) in SMC Trading?

 Break of structure (BOS) is basically the continuation of the trend.
 The Break of Structure aids in identifying market trends and provides opportunities to enter continuation trades.
 It signals potential trend continuation, enabling traders to align with the prevailing direction and capitalize on ongoing market momentum.